aiven/aiven-docs/docs/products/opensearch/howto/saml-sso-authentication.md

 -   **IdP Entity ID** : The IdP Entity ID is the identifier that the IdP uses to recognize itself.
 To establish trust between Aiven and OpenSearch, Aiven uses the Entity ID value for OpenSearch.
-You can find the *IdP Entity ID* in your Identity Provider\'s metadata or configuration settings.
+You can find the *IdP Entity ID* in your Identity Provider's metadata or configuration settings.

 ## Enable SAML SSO authentication via Aiven Console